paralus/website/docs/Single Sign On/okta.md

 Click Save & Continue.

 From the next screen copy the `Callback URL` and paste it in the callback URL for the Okta OAuth app created in the earlier step.

-The **Mapper Configuration** will be set for Okta, so you don't need to change anything on this screen.

 On the **Mapper Configuration** screen, provide `https://raw.githubusercontent.com/paralus/paralus/main/_kratos/oidc-mappers/okta.jsonnet` as the mapper url.